andres-garcia-alves/statistics-un-world-happiness-report/README.md

 # World Happiness Report

 A statistical analysis mainly over the 'UN: World Happiness Report' data.

+Built in Python, using the numpy, pandas, statsmodels, matplotlib, seaborn and yellowbrick libraries for statistical validations and ploting.

 &nbsp;